 You know what they say – first impressions count.
 And it’s true.
 You don’t want a potential tenant to arrive at your property and write it off before they step foot inside.
 At the very least, ensure that the outside of your property is neat, clean and tidy of weeds, dirt build-up and moss.

 It’s a good idea to go one step further however, and really make your tenant fall in love before they even open the front door.
 Whilst it’s not always possible (or easy) to paint a front door, give yours a lick of paint if possible.
 You can’t go wrong with black or white, but grey, navy or olive and sage green shades will give your property a trendy-edge over the others on the street.
+Alternatively, if it’s in your budget, you could opt for a prehung replacement door.
+What is a prehung door?
+It’s a door that’s sold by manufacturers as “ready-to-go” and is generally easy to install on your own.
 Complete with some low-maintenance potted plants and/or hanging baskets either side of the door and you’ve got yourself a property worthy of standing out amongst the neighbours.

 Focus on lighting